guilhermehfr/guilhermehfr/README.md

 - 😄 Pronouns: He/him

-- ⚡ Fun fact: Started with programmation with 14 years old ;)
+- ⚡ Fun fact: Started with programmation with 14 years old ;) (2 years ago)

 <!---
 ProgrammerUS/ProgrammerUS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.